Shreyasc27/KotlinNotes/Section_5_OO&KotlinClassesFunctionsInheritance.md

 ### 50. Internal Access Modifier

+* `Private` Only accessible within the class
-* Visible within the same module
+* `Internal` Only visible within the same module
+* If the class is `private` then there is no meaning in declaring its members are `internal` because anyways they are accessible only within the class.